mcb30/puppet-dev/site/ud/PUPPET.md

 To develop changes to this repository:

-- Create a branch with a name that is likely to be unique across all Puppet repositories (e.g. include your username within the branch name).
+- Create a development branch with a name exactly matching your project name (i.e. the first component of your project's DNS domain name)

-- Create a branch with an identical name within your own **local** Puppet repository.
+- While the development branch exists in this repository, the code on the development branch will override the code on the `production` branch on your project's Puppet master.

+  This does not affect the Hiera global layer or `site.pp`: these will continue to use the versions in the `production` branch.

-- You can now work safely on this pair of branches.
-Any changes pushed to your **local** Puppet repository will trigger the `r10k` webhook to pull changes from **both** repositories onto your Puppet master.
+- You can use `systemctl restart r10k-deploy` to pull changes from your development branch onto your Puppet master without waiting for the update timer.

-- You can use the branch name as an environment name when testing the effect of your Puppet changes.

-- Once you have finished and tested your changes, rebase and tidy up the commit history on your development branch of **this** repository.
+- Once you have finished and tested your changes, rebase and tidy up the commit history on your development branch.

 - Once you have a clean and linear commit history in your development branch of this repository, you may push your changes to the `production` branch.

+- Delete your development branch from the repository, so that your Puppet master reverts to using the `production` branch.